Various Opportunities to Learn

 There are three different kinds of afternoon work groups.
 The difference between them is primarily the style of learning offered.
 Participants choose which style of learning they prefer.
 Some very advanced learners prefer to learn in the experiential mode.

 Afternoon Experiential Groups

 The afternoon experiential learning groups are the option of choice for those participants who prefer to learn by observing faculty at work.
-The afternoon groups are an opportunity to learn by working on personal issues, being a representative in another participant’s constellation, and by discussing the work with faculty and participants.
+This afternoon groups are an opportunity to learn by working on personal issues, being a representative and by discussing the work with faculty and participants.
 The faculty will lead all constellations in these experiential groups.